Intemnets-Lab/VANET-Broadcast-Protocol/README.md

 ## VANET Broadcast Protocol

-VANET Broadcast Protocol (VBP) is a framework that supports a wireless, multi-hop routing protocol made for vehicular networks.
+VANET Broadcast Protocol (VBP) is a framework that supports a dynamic, multi-hop routing protocol made for mobile and wireless vehicular networks.
 It is built on top of an open-source network simulator tool called [ns-3](https://www.nsnam.org/about/).

 The goals of VBP are:

-1. To simulate a wireless, multi-hop routing protocol on vehicular networks
+1. Develop a routing protocol that supports multi-hop capabilities and dynamic routing on a VANET for ns-3
-2. To provide a framework for researchers to create their own routing algorithms
+    - Routing decisions based on traffic environment
+    - Produce small end-to-end delay
+    - Use internet layer of TCP/IP model
+2. Provide simulation parameters and setup for ns-3
+    - Test VBP funcitonality using simulations
+    - Simulation code can be modified and debugged
-3. To document the process and requirements of setting up a custom routing protocol in ns-3
+3. Document the development of a custom routing protocol for ns-3
+    - Did not find comprehensive documentation to create a routing protocol in ns-3

 ### Requirements
 VBP was built using ns-3 version 3.35. ns-3 supports unix based enviornments and it is recommended to use a unix-based environment such as Linux or MacOS.
 Windows Subsystem for Linux (WSL) is also an option for Windows 10 or Windows 11 users.